 I learned of this coconut quick bread recipe from my most recent Secret Recipe Club partner, Leigh, author of Chit Chat Chomp in Melbourne, Australia.
 When I get to interact with other bloggers from half a world away – if only in the form of a recipe – I feel truly lucky.

 Leigh shares a mix of delicious recipes and gorgeous travel photos on her blog.
 Go visit her while your waiting for your own coconut loaf to cool.
 Enjoy!

 - 1/3 cup (5 tablespoons) butter, melted

 - 2 eggs, lightly beaten

 - Place all of the dry ingredients in a large bowl and whisk to combine.

-- Add the coconut milk, butter eggs and vanilla to the bowl and stir until fully incorporated into the dry ingredients.
+- Add the coconut milk, butter, eggs, and vanilla to the bowl of dry ingredients and stir until fully incorporated.
+The batter will be thin.

-- Pour the batter (it will be think) into a lightly greased and floured 9 x 5 x 3 loaf pan.
+- Pour the batter into a lightly greased and floured 9 x 5 x 3 loaf pan.

-- Bake at 350 degrees F (180 degrees C) for approximately 1 hour until the top is light brown and a wooden skewer or toothpick inserted into the center of the bread comes out clean.
+- Bake at 350 degrees F for approximately one hour until the top is light brown and a wooden skewer or toothpick inserted into the center of the bread comes out clean.